Columbia College (Missouri): Admissions

 CC has an open admissions policy.
-Students for the online campus, satellite campuses, and the Evening Campus in Columbia need to complete high school or a equivalency test.
+Students for the online campus, satellite campuses, and the Evening Campus in Columbia need to complete high school or an equivalency test.

 However, the Day Campus is selective.
 Applicants who are denied admission to the Day Campus may apply to the other Columbia College campuses, and reapply to the Day Campus after completing six credits with a C or higher.

 Day Campus admissions

 Admissions for the Day Campus are divided into three types: new freshmen, transfer freshman, and transfer students.